alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 > - Understand the basic structure of the dataset and identify any potential data quality issues.

 ****Task:****
-> - In this section, we will explore the dataset’s dimensions (rows and columns) and data types.
-We will also check for any missing values and address them as needed.
+> - In this section, we will explore the dataset’s dimensions (rows and columns), datatypes, and check for any missing values.

 <br>